Queensland Road Danger Map Roche Legal

 The most dangerous roads in Southport

-63 crash black spots in Southport over the last 10 years, ranked by the number of people injured.
+52 crash black spots in Southport over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Southport ranks #2 statewide.

 558